Disease/Disorder

 Early predictions of outcomes

-Baseline rates of incidence and progression of knee OA have been estimated to be 2.5% and 3.6% per year, respectively.9 Predictors of disease progression include age, obesity, the presence of OA in other joints, previous knee injury, history of regular sports progression, and varus deformity of the knee.9,30 Radiographic features of disease, including Kellgren-Lawrence scale severity, presence of chondrocalcinosis, and osteophyte score, are also predictive of progression.30 Increased physical activity (of any intensity level) and increased quadriceps muscle strength are associated with decreased progression of disability in adults with knee OA.31,32
+Predictors of disease progression include age, obesity, the presence of OA in other joints, previous knee injury, history of regular sports progression, and varus deformity of the knee.17 Radiographic features of disease, including Kellgren-Lawrence scale severity, presence of chondrocalcinosis, and osteophyte score, are also predictive of progression.17 Increased physical activity (of any intensity level) and increased quadriceps muscle strength are associated with decreased progression of disability in adults with knee OA.18

 Environmental

-Aquatic access to resistance exercise equipment and safe walking routes or treadmills can help patients maintain active lifestyles.
-Aquatic exercise is a viable option for those patients experiencing significant pain with land-based exercise.32-34 Ground floor habitation or living in elevator buildings can help improve accessibility and further promote patient mobility.
+Access to resistance exercise equipment and safe walking routes or treadmills can help patients maintain active lifestyles.
+Ground floor habitation or living in elevator buildings can help improve accessibility and further promote patient mobility.

 Social role and support system

 It is important to determine if stiffness, pain, or decreased ROM is interfering with an individual’s ability for self-care.
-Having someone who can provide assistance, or regular positive social interaction (be it a family member or paid caregiver), can ultimately affect patient outcomes.35 In patient with knee OA, there has been evidence that normal mood at baseline (characterized by self-efficacy with pain and improved satisfaction with life) predicts improved function.
-In contrast, increased pain catastrophizing and fear of movement (kinesiophobia) predicts poor function.37
+Having someone who can provide assistance, or regular positive social interaction (be it a family member or paid caregiver), can ultimately affect patient outcomes.19 In patients with knee OA, there has been evidence that normal mood at baseline (characterized by self-efficacy with pain and improved satisfaction with life) predicts improved function.

 Professional issues